Review by Frank Plowright

 If looking at his art in terms of the components, it often appears something that shouldn’t work.
 His impressionistic cross-hatching in small blocks of lines in different directions on faces should result in a mess, but they don’t.
 Unlike the given procedure taught in comic art classes, you can’t make out what most of Toppi’s stories are about from looking at the art alone, yet with the words they make perfect sense.
 Toppi chooses to highlight moments in the continuity, not panel to panel movement.
 The intensity of his detail is in places overwhelming.
 It’s easy to become lost in the fracturing he renders on rocks, or the lichen patterns he applies, yet that detail can be appreciated as the story is told without distracting from it.
 The page compositions show great consideration, yet the filling of them is intuitive.
 Toppi breaks so many cardinal rules, yet the results are still magnificent.
 Still not convinced?
 Consider this: how many of his contemporary comic artists do you think Bill Sienkiewicz genuinely admires?

 Before comics Toppi was an illustrator, and the fine art influences can be spotted.
 The two sample pages both originate from the same story.
 There’s the celestial splendour of Gustave Doré on the left, while several pages appear influenced by Gustav Klimt.
 Imagine the right hand sample overlaid with plenty of gold and a few gems picked out in red.
 The absence of colour helps, but there’s no way on Earth combining those vastly different influences should result in coherence, yet it does.
-Strangely, the version of the diver on the back cover adds muted colour, disguising the influence.
+Strangely, the alternative version of the diver on the back cover has muted colour, disguising the influence.

 Besides detail, Toppi loves nature, adventure, myth, legend and history.
 They’re all combined in ‘Black & Tans’, set during the Irish conflicts of the early 1900s.
 The story is simple enough, something that could have appeared in any number of US mystery anthologies over the years, but with the portraiture, bizarre designs (it opens with a crucifixion engraved on a celtic cross) and ornate stonework and clothing, it’s elevated to beauty.